kaitoy/pcap4j/README.md

 * jna.library.path: Specify the search path
 * org.pcap4j.core.pcapLibName: Specify the full path of the pcap library

+### Docker ###
+A Docker image for Pcap4J on CentOS is available at [Docker Hub](https://registry.hub.docker.com/u/kaitoy/pcap4j/).
+Download it by `docker pull kaitoy/pcap4j` and execute `docker run kaitoy/pcap4j:latest` to start capturing packets from eth0 on the container.
+This image is built everytime a commit is made on the Git repositry.

 How to build
 ------------